foundersandcoders/begin_react_workshop/README.md

 To get started, `git checkout babysteps`.

-n.b. if you get an EADDIRINUSE error, change the `live-reload` port in your package.json and in your `index.html`.
+Note: if you get an EADDIRINUSE error, change the `live-reload` port in your package.json and in your `index.html`.

 ## Branches
 We'll be checking out regularly through the day, so on this branch you'll have a reference point:
 * __Master__ - Landing branch
 * __babysteps__ - First steps branch
 * __babystepsA__ - Running code for the final part of first steps
+* __kidsteps__ - Some useful extras, best practices and so forth
 * __appmockup__ - The mockup for the app.
 Just HTML
-* __appstatic__ - The static, non-interactive version of the app
 * __appcomplete__ - The dynamic version of the app

 ## Scripts